premkumark2005/SCT_WD_1/README.md

 # Responsive Landing Page with Interactive Navigation
 # Description
-This project is a Responsive Landing Page designed as part of an internship task.
+This project is a Responsive Landing Page.
 The landing page features a modern and interactive navigation menu that enhances user experience with the following functionalities:

 Changes color or style when scrolled.
 Highlights menu items on hover.